-Springhill Park is a 5.7 mile loop trail located near Barling, AR.
+Springhill Park is a 5.7 mile loop trail located near Barling, Arkansas.
 The trail is rated as moderate and primarily used for mountain biking.

 This is a great biking trail, with lots of challenging roots.